Theoretical Foundations of Conformal Prediction: Relaxations of test-conditional coverage: a binning-based approach

 \section{Relaxations of test-conditional coverage: a binning-based approach}

-So far, we have seen that it is impossible to achieve pointwise test-conditional coverage, i.e., conditional on $X_{n+1}=x$, in the nonatomic setting, but easy to achieve in the discrete setting.
+So far, we have seen that it is impossible to achieve pointwise test-conditional coverage, i.e., conditional on $X_{n+1}=x$, in the nonatomic setting, but straightforward to achieve in the discrete setting.
 This discrepancy arises from the fact that the event $X=x$ might be observed many times in the training set in the discrete case, but (for any prespecified value $x$) will never occur in the training set for the nonatomic case.
 This suggests a way to relax the goal of conditional coverage in order to avoid the hardness result: we should condition on events that will be observed many times in a sample of size $n$.
-Specifically, we can consider partitioning the feature space into $K$ many bins, $\cX = \cX_1 \cup \dots \cup \cX_K$, and then requiring a bin-wise notion of conditional coverage:
+Specifically, we can consider partitioning the feature space into $K$ pre-specified bins, $\cX = \cX_1 \cup \dots \cup \cX_K$, and then requiring a bin-wise notion of conditional coverage:

-Just like in the discrete case, the split conformal procedure can be modified to achieve this guarantee, by simply choosing a threshold for the score separately within each bin $k$: defining $k(x)\in[K]$ as the index of the bin containing $x$, we construct the prediction set
+Just like in the discrete case, the split conformal procedure can be modified to achieve this guarantee, by simply calculating a conformal quantile separately within each bin $k$: defining $k(x)\in[K]$ as the index of the bin containing $x$, we construct the prediction set

 where the score function $s$ is pretrained (i.e., this method is a variant of split conformal prediction), and where for each $k$,